treeverse/lakeFS/docs/reference/garbage-collection.md

 {: .no_toc }

 By default, lakeFS keeps all your objects forever.
 This allows you to travel back in time to previous versions of your data.
-However, sometimes you may want to hard-delete your objects, namely delete them from the underlying storage.
+However, sometimes you may want to hard-delete your objects - namely, delete them from the underlying storage.
 Reasons for this include cost-reduction and privacy policies.

 Garbage collection rules in lakeFS define for how long to retain objects after they have been deleted (see more information [below](#considerations)).